Jacob’s Well Natural Area

 Photos by Melinda Seib

 Jacob’s Well Natural Area consists of five land surveys that all use the spring as a corner to tie the properties together.
-These surveys were conducted in 1847 by a prominent surveyor names Bartlett Sims.
-One possible explanation about the name that is circulated is that in the early 1850’s William C. Winters, a San Jacinto veteran and early settler of Wimberley, hiked up Cypress Creek searching for its source and found an overflowing spring.
+These surveys were conducted in 1847 by a prominent surveyor named Bartlett Sims.
+One possible explanation for the name that is circulated is that in the early 1850s, William C. Winters, a San Jacinto veteran and early settler of Wimberley, hiked up Cypress Creek searching for its source and found an overflowing spring.
 It is said that Mr. Winters exclaimed, “Like unto a well in Bible times.”
 Thus it was named ‘Jacob’s Well’.
 The property changed hands many times over the next 100 years and became a popular recreational destination.
 Here are some interesting facts:

 • Jacob’s Well Natural Area is a little over 81 acres.

-• Jacob’s Well is an artesian spring that releases thousands of gallons of water a day.
+• Jacob’s Well is an artesian spring that releases thousands of gallons of water daily.

 • Jacob’s Well is the second-largest fully submerged cave in Texas.